cocode/TrekBASIC/README.md

 ## TODO on interpreter

+1. Use ControlLocation for the current instrcution record in Executor
 0. Add support for automatically understanding new two-character operators.
     FIX lexer.
 1. Fully support N-dimensional arrays.
 Two-dimensionsal is are working, but might want cleanup.